top of page

 • Laws that hold accountable pimps, sex traffickers, and other profiteers remain unchanged.

-Advances Criminal Justice Reform
+Advances Justice for Survivors

 • Clears the criminal records of trafficking survivors for crimes committed while they were under the control of their exploiter.